Rock Hill Birth Injury Attorneys

 - Incorrect forceps or extractor use.
 If a doctor has trouble extracting the baby from the birth canal, they may use birth-assistance tools like forceps or vacuum extractors.
 These must be used with care or they can cause trauma to the shoulders or skull.

 Medical malpractice can leave victims in pain or disabled for the rest of their lives.
 Birth injuries, however, might be the worst type of malpractice.
 Children and babies are innocent and unaware of why they're injured or what's happened to them.
 It's crucial that negligent and careless doctors and medical staff are held accountable when a child suffers a preventable birth injury.

 Can I file a Rock Hill birth injury claim?

 If your child was injured, or suffered wrongful death, as a result of medical negligence, you have the right to bring legal action on behalf of your child.
 Our attorneys consult with you about your circumstances and work compassionately with your family to find justice and closure.

 Here in South Carolina, the statute of limitations on a medical malpractice claim is three years.
 Reach out to our firm as soon as possible so we can begin gathering information about your case.
 We seek financial compensation for birth injuries, including current and future medical expenses, neonatal care, your lost income, pain and suffering, and future costs of care.

 Our Rock Hill birth injury lawyers have the experience, resources, and tenacity you need

 We have nearly 20 attorneys who can help you fight for justice for birth injury negligence.
-The Rock Hill birth malpractice lawyers at McGowan, Hood & Felder, LLC, understand when cases must be filed, how to conduct discovery, and how to negotiate tough settlements.
+The Rock Hill birth malpractice lawyers at McGowan, Hood, Felder & Phillips, LLC, understand when cases must be filed, how to conduct discovery, and how to negotiate tough settlements.
 Please call 803-327-7800 or compete the contact form to schedule a free case evaluation in our Rock Hill, South Carolina office.